TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/configuration.md

 **Type:** `int` <br/>
 **Description**: Defines the maximum size in bytes of a theme file that can be uploaded via the UI.
 The default value is 33554432 bytes (32 mb).

+Please note that the size of individual files should not exceed 5 MB.
+If the size of any individual file in a theme exceeds 5 MB, the theme will not be uploaded, even if the total size of all files is less than `PORTAL_MAX_UPLOAD_SIZE`.

 ### PORTAL_DOCRENDERER
 **Config file:** ProductDocRenderer <br/>
 **Type:** `string` <br/>